Bale walks off after Real Madrid star asked if he has played last game for Wales after Euro 2020 defeat by ...

 Gareth Bale walked away from a question on his future after seeing Wales slip out of Euro 2020, with the Real Madrid forward refusing to be drawn on his plans.

-Another continental adventure came to a close for the 31-year-old on Saturday as a 4-0 defeat was suffered at the hands of Denmark in the last-16 of a European Championship.
+Another continental adventure came to a close for the 31-year-old on Saturday as a 4-0 defeat was suffered at the hands of Denmark in the last 16 of the European Championship.

-There had been suggestions prior to that contest that a man with 96 caps for his country was preaparing to slip into international retirement.
+There had been suggestions prior to that contest that a man with 96 caps for his country was preparing to slip into international retirement.

 Editors' Picks